chaudharyan/Getting-and-Cleaning-Data-Course-Project/README.txt

 The labels are made more cleaner and descriptive by replacing abbreviations with full defintions , replacing paranthesis etc.

-For Task 5 : The above dataset is summarized by finding the average value of all the variables by Activity by Subject.
-Variable here means independent measurements of activity/subject actions
+For Task 5 : The above dataset is summarized by finding the average value of all the variables by Activity by Subject.Variable here means independent measurements of activity/subject actions
 	     Aggregate() is used to find mean of all measurement labelsfor each activity and each subject